eclipse-uprotocol/up-streamer-rust/README.md

 ## Implementation Status

 - [x] Routing of Request, Response, and Notification Messages
-- [ ] Routing of Publish messages (requires further development of uSubscription interface)
+- [ ] Routing of Publish messages (requires further development of an actual uSubscription service and client; currently stubbed to use a static file)
 - [x] Mechanism to retrieve messages received on and sent over transports